 The LWVSC continues it's relationship with Delaware Technical Community College in Georgetown.
 Prior to COVID-19 restrictions, voter registration events were held there.
 On 9/15 the league will be leading a state-wide voter trivia quiz for their Constitution Day Zoom meeting.
 And a register to vote flyer will be advertised on the internal Del Tech Zoom system for classes.

-The Voter Services committee has released a Citizen's Guide to Registration and Voting called This Way to the Polls 2018.
-It provides information on what you need to register, where to register, where to vote, what to do at the polling place, absentee voting, etc. The Citizen's Guide to Registration and Voting can be found here.
+Prior to the mid term elections, the Voter Services committee released a Citizen's Guide to Registration and Voting called This Way to the Polls 2018, providing information on what you need to register, where to register, where to vote, what to do at the polling place, absentee voting, etc. Click here for The Citizen' Guide to Registration and Voting.

 A report on voter turnout and election policy was been issued in March, 2019 by two nonpartisan organizations, Nonprofit Vote and The US Elections Project, American Goes to the Polls 2018.
 It provides valuable information on electoral policies that affect voter turnout and how to increase participation in elections.